sebazai/tweeter/README.md

 To do:
 - Limit and order comments and posts straight from database with Pageable
 - Fix database N+1 problem in Spring
-- Validations for posts, comments
+- Validations for posts, comments properly
-- Unit and integration tests
+- Unit / integration tests
 - If blocked, can't see users wall
-- Alot of refactoring
+- Refactor code
-- Search not case sensitive
+- Search to not be case sensitive
-- If following, move the like button away from the comments dropdown
 - ...
 Much more :)